jacktangsy/jacktangsy.github.io/_pages/about.md

 Who I Am
 ======
-I am Siyuan Tang, a senior student majoring in Statistics at the <a href="https://en.business.ustc.edu.cn/audsf/list.htm" target="_blank">Department of Statistics and Finance</a>, <a href="https://en.ustc.edu.cn/" target="_blank">University of Science and Technology of China</a> (USTC).
+I am Siyuan Tang, a senior majoring in Statistics at the <a href="https://en.business.ustc.edu.cn/audsf/list.htm" target="_blank">Department of Statistics and Finance</a>, <a href="https://en.ustc.edu.cn/" target="_blank">University of Science and Technology of China</a> (USTC).
 I will be a Statistics Ph.D. student at the <a href="https://umich.edu" target="_blank"> University of Michigan, Ann Arbor</a>, in Fall 2025.

 Apart from academic interests, I am passionate about literature, particularly novels.
 In my free time, I enjoy softly reading novels aloud, word by word. <a href="https://en.wikipedia.org/wiki/Love_in_the_Time_of_Cholera" target="_blank">*Love in the Time of Cholera*</a> is probably the novel that has captivated me the most.
 I am also fascinated by Japanese literature for its intricate and subtle portrayal of human emotions.